Marsha Collier: eBay and eCommerce

 Collier started her eBay career during the site's nascent years, becoming one of the site's first successful sellers.
 From there, Collier became an eBay Top Rated Seller., and later, decided to co-author the first edition of eBay For Dummies, which was published in 1999.
 Collier co-authored the first edition with Roland Woerner and Stephanie Becker, and became the sole author of the series, beginning with the second edition.
 The series is currently in its tenth edition.

 In 2001, Collier expanded the eponymous series to reach individuals interested in making eBay their full-time profession, Starting an eBay Business For Dummies.
 The series is currently in its fourth edition.
-Soon after, Collier went on to teach at eBay University as an instructor.
+Soon after, Collier taught at eBay University as an instructor.

 In 2003, her book Starting an eBay Business For Dummies appeared on the BusinessWeek list of best-selling paperback business books.

 In December 2005, Collier hosted the Public Broadcasting Service (PBS) Public television program Making Your Fortune Online, a complete guide to starting and operating an online business.
 The two-hour program, shot in front of a live studio audience in San Francisco, was a full seminar on conceiving a business idea, finding products or services to sell, finding the best sites for your products, and understanding the legal, operational and tax issues related to having a successful online business.

 In 2008, Collier was named one of 20 iCitizens in the book The Open Brand: When Push Comes to Pull in a Web-Made World by Kelly Mooney.
 That same year, she gave the luncheon keynote at the Online Market World conference in San Francisco.

 In December 2011, her book Ultimate Online Customer Service Guide: How to Connect with Your Customers to Sell More ranked #4 among "What Corporate America Is Reading."

 By 2013, her book eBay For Dummies was one of the best sellers on the topic.
-As of 2016, with over 1 million copies of her books in print, she was the all-time best selling eBay author.
+As of 2016, with over 1 million copies of her books in print, she was the all-time best-selling eBay author.
 She hosts the Computer and Technology Radio podcast with broadcaster Mark Cohen.

-Journalism

-In 2014, Collier was a columnist with American Express OPEN.
-She is also on the board of advisors for Buysafe, a bonding service for online sellers.
-She also wrote about business trends for American Express, Social Business for IBM, Pitney Bowes and multiple features on Entrepreneur.